University of Queensland Union: Student publications

 Semper Floreat (Latin: "May it always flourish") is the student newspaper of the University of Queensland.
 It has been published continuously by the University of Queensland Union (UQU) since 1932, when it began as a fortnightly newsletter of only a few pages, produced by one editor.
 It was previously published as Queensland University Magazine and Galmahra.
 The Student Union also published a Songbook for Commemoration celebrations, featuring songs celebrating the Faculties and Professors of the time.
 The Songbook went by a number of names, including Whack-Ho.
 By the 1960s songs were omitted from the publication, replaced by articles and cartoons reflecting student culture of the time.

 Executives

-Each year, the students of the University of Queensland optionally participate in electing a student executive to the UQ Union, these elections have been occurring since the inception of the union in the 1910's and provide students with a say in who runs the peak student representative body for all campuses.
+Each year, the students of the University of Queensland optionally participate in electing a student executive to the UQ Union, these elections have been occurring since the inception of the union in the 1910s and provide students with a say in who runs the peak student representative body for all campuses.
 The UQU executive have predominantly been run by groups of students aligned with the major political parties of Australia and their historical predecessors.
 For much of the Union's history voting was done for individual positions not group tickets, in some years, such as 2003, this resulted in the President being from a Labor Left ticket and the Secretary and Treasurer from a Liberal ticket.